 Cost of capital and return on equity

 Hannover Re uses various equity substitutes to optimise the cost of capital.
 We make use of subordinated bonds (hybrid capital), retrocessions and securitisations of reinsurance risks on the capital market.
-Thanks to efficient capital management, Hannover Re's weighted cost of capital ranks among the lowest and its return on equity among the best in the industry: the average return over the last 10 years is around 15.0%.
+Thanks to efficient capital management, Hannover Re's weighted cost of capital ranks among the lowest and its return on equity among the best in the industry: for eleven years in succession we have been reporting a double digit return on equity.

 |Year||Actual in %|